vundb/ansible-role-system-bootstrap/README.md

 Perform update for system package tree.
 Possible values are yes or no. Default yes.

+- `system_profile`:
+Gentoo's system profile to use.
+Default value is `default/linux/amd64/17.0`.

 - `system_hostname`:
 System hostname.
 Default will be the variable `inventory_hostname`.